DancerVlt69/JustMoreSimpleRecipes/README.md

-# Just More Simple Recipes
+# JustMoreSimpleRecipes

-Just More Simple Recipes (JMSR) will add some useful new recipes to your Minecraft 1.16.5 Java Edition.
+Just More Simple Recipes (JMSR) will add some useful new recipes to your Minecraft Java Edition version 1.18 (or above)..